 Maintains collegial conduct towards co-trainees, staff members and members of the research group.

-Adheres to all applicable University policies, procedures and regulations.Â Data, research records and materials, and intellectual property generated in WashU laboratories remain the property of the University.
+Adheres to all applicable University policies, procedures and regulations.Â All data, research records and materials and other intellectual property generated in University laboratories remain the property of the University.